Thierry Deleruyelle: Career

 In addition to his contributions to brass band music, Deleruyelle has composed concert band works for major events.
 On July 14, 2023, his piece Majesty was performed during the opening of the national military parade on the Champs-Élysées, attended by French President Emmanuel Macron.
 In 2024, his composition Heroes of Liberty won first prize in a prestigious competition organized by the French Ministry of the Armed Forces and was designated as an official national march for the French Army.
 The piece was also performed during the 8 May 2024 celebrations in Paris, marking the 80th anniversary of the end of the Second World War.
+In 2026, he received a Buma International Wind Music Award, an international distinction recognizing outstanding contributions to the wind band and bras band repertoire.